What PDN Target Impedance Means for PCB Designers

 High-speed circuits are used more or less everywhere in electronic applications today.
 As a result, the importance and the mechanisms of impedance (here in the meaning of PCB trace impedance – typically referred to as “characteristic impedance”) for signal integrity have been widely discussed and seem to be generally well understood by PCB designers.

 Simply put, PCB trace impedance is a measure of the resistance that a circuit opposes to a current once a voltage is applied.
-So far so good, but the concept of impedance is also used in PCB design to describe the behaviour of power-distribution systems/power distribution networks (PDS/PDN).
+So far so good, but the concept of impedance is also used in PCB design to describe the behavior of power-distribution systems/power distribution networks (PDS/PDN).
 And this PDN impedance is becoming more and more of a headache for PCB designers as IC vendors are defining increasingly tight so-called ‘target impedance limits’ that a design must meet (just a few milliohms over a broad frequency range).

 You are not sure what the term PDN impedance actually means for you and what you have to pay attention to when designing a PDN?
 Let’s take a look at what PDN impedance and target impedance are and let me take a stab at explaining their importance for the design of modern high-speed digital boards.